mia-platform/documentation/docs/release_notes/platform_5-8-0_releasenotes.md

     ![launcher-menu](img/launcher-menu.png)

 * **Design - Menu**
-    Now you can expand the menu in the Design area.
+    Now you can expand the menu of each section in the Design area.

     ![width-menu](img/width-menu.png)